svgtojs/svgtojs.github.io/README.md

-# svg2js
+# svgtojs
-A tool that uses canvg and sinonjs to write out the necessary javascript commands to draw an svg with js on a canvas.
+svgtojs is a tool that uses canvg and sinonjs to write out the necessary javascript commands to draw an svg with js on a canvas.
 By creating permanent files, this avoids any problems from canvg spec changes and allows you to avoid the prohibitive size of the library.
 In this fashion, svg files can be converted to permanent javascript files, which then can be run to produce the same image output.

 ## How It Works
 Canvg (canvg/canvg) is a library that can take svg and draw it to a <canvas> using javascript.
 Sinonjs (sinonjs/sinon) is a test framework which can see what function calls are made to the <canvas> context object.
 By combining the two, svg2js can permanently record what function calls need to be made to draw an svg file to a canvas.
 It will take this record and turn it into valid javascript, thereby creating a permanent copy of the original svg as scalable javascript,